Fighting-Mongeese/Dogagatchi/README.md

 Dogagatchi+ combines trivia, collecting and caretaking game components to create an immersive dog-owning experience.

+# Basic Instructions for End User

+The first thing you wanna do is answer questions on the Pooch Picker page.
+Every correct answer earns you one coin, with which you can spend to purchase dogs and buy your dogs treats.
+You must keep the dogs in your kennel happy and well fed, otherwise they'll run away.
+Walking your dog does not cost any coins; a treat from le Bone Appétit Cafe will make your dog full and happy.
+Enjoy.

 # Starting the app for local development

 Clone the repository down and then...

 ### Install dependencies

 > npm install

 ### Set the database connection string